-From Monday, Victorians will be able to pay their vehicle registrations in either three, six or 12-month installments.
+From Monday, all central Victorians will be able to pay their vehicle registrations in either three-, six- or twelve-month installments.

 Short-term registrations were introduced earlier this year, but were not available to motorists with registrations expiring before January 1, 2018.

 Now, all motorists will be given the chance to chose from the flexible installments, with an average VicRoads three-month registration costing $200.20, an average six-month registration $400.40, and an average annual fee of $800.80.